jkzwww/FloorIsLava/README.md

 - actor move randomly left and right - DONE
 - shootable actor jump every few seconds - DONE

-- the map for task 1 is in content/task1
+- the map for task 1 is in content/task1 folder

 task 2 : floor is lava (moving platforms)